-At this point, the question that might be circling your mind is what is the next Edward Norton movie ?
+At this point, the question that might be circling your mind is what is the next Edward Norton project?
 Well, the good news is that we have a clear answer to that question.
-Here’s the upcoming Edward Norton film scheduled to release in 2019.
-We can only hope that the latest Edward Norton movie would be as good as some of his recent ones.
+Here are the upcoming Edward Norton movies scheduled to release in the near future.
+We can only hope that the latest Edward Norton movies would be as good as some of his recent ones.